Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-VIRTUALIZATION.md

 - How to limit network bandwidth for a VM
 - Specify Packet Loss percentage
 - Changing the MAC address of a VM
-- Run virtual appliances
+- Running virtual appliances
-- Install and try a Linux VM (e.g. Ubuntu)
+- Installing a Linux VM (e.g. Ubuntu)

-B. Oracle VirtualBox (Installation/Setup/Configuration) *Geek U. course summarized outline here

 C. Virtual Machines Installation/Setup/Configuration
 1) Setup/installation of virtualization software and Type 2 hypervisors (VMware Workstation and/or Oracle VirtualBox) in Windows-based environment to support virtual machines (VMs)